tmkim/t-planet/README.md

     Working on fetching from database via modal (client component) Not sure if server actions are viable here or not (better for manipulate than fetch) currently running into issue with missing_connection_string (works in server component but not client component)

+6/17
+    *** Card Set Modal (fetching data from client component) ** functional checkboxes

+    OK so I think it's best to set up API for fetching right now instead of relying on fetching from DB bc of client components
+        @/app/data.json
+        @/app/api/
+    Also need migration script
+        @/app/migration/

+    so I think I got the basic concept of API set up for fetching.
+My priority should be something like..
+        -- API migration (load API with database)
+        -- Appropriate API routes to fetch data
+        -- Use fetched data in app
+        -- Directory cleanup